 For your second day, you can visit the Konyaaltı, which has a pebble beach with amazing turquoise waters.
 Here you can also paraglide and enjoy many water sports.
 Or around 60 km away, you can visit the sandy Lara Beach, which is known for its curative sands for the ones with rheumatism problems!

 With its mineral-rich hot springs and its ancient Greco-Roman city, Pamukkale is a natural site, located in Denizli.
 Pamukkale literally means cotton castle in Turkish, which suits its amazing calcium-rich springs that shaped its snow-white limestones over the centuries perfectly.
 But this Unesco World Heritage site is not only popular for its natural pools but also its holy ancient city of Hierapolis!

 On your second day, you have to check out this Greco-Roman city.
 Hierapolis was founded as a thermal spa early in the 2nd century BCE.
 After the archeological diggings, many significant structures like gorgeous Byzantine gates, a theatre, temples, thermal baths, and an extensive necropolis came to light.

 Day 14 and 15 – Cappadocia

 With its fairy chimneys, amazing nature, and fun hot air balloon activities, Cappadocia offers a great time for its visitors.
-Being on the Unesco World Heritage List, with its fairytale looking landscapes with fairy chimneys, pigeon houses, orchards, and vineyards, it is surreal to fly over the beautiful valley and have the most romantic time while gazing the sunset!
+Being on the Unesco World Heritage List, with its fairytale-looking landscapes with fairy chimneys, pigeon houses, orchards, and vineyards, it is surreal to fly over the beautiful valley and have the most romantic time while gazing at the sunset!